-When shopping for a big purchase make sure to shop around.
+When shopping for a big purchase, make sure to shop around.
 Although it will take an investment of time, you could stand to save thousands, and it will help you learn money management.

 13. Contribute to your retirement

-If you aren’t lucky enough to receive matching funds, then consider contributing to a Roth IRA instead.
+If you aren’t lucky enough to receive matching funds, then consider contributing to a Roth IRA (Individual Retirement Account) instead.
 Make a contribution with each paycheck to hit your retirement savings goals each year.